 A party that has access to Reserve Unit(s) that fulfil(s) the requirements laid down in section 5 can become a Balancing Service Provider.

-The Balancing Service Provider shall make a Balancing Market Agreement with Fingrid before they can participate in the Balancing Energy and Balancing Capacity Markets.
-The Balancing Capacity Agreements are made on the basis of a separate competitive tendering process.
+The Balancing Service Provider shall make a Balancing Market Agreement with Fingrid before they can participate in the mFRR energy and mFRR capacity Markets.
+The mFRR capacity Agreements are made on the basis of a separate competitive tendering process.